 Google has recently announced their new remote work guidelines as a plan to speed up the process and have everyone working on-site.

 As vaccines have been distributed in several US states and countries worldwide, Google is accelerating its reopening plans.
-Currently, some employees voluntarily went back to work in the office.
+Currently, some employees voluntarily went back to work in the office, while some work from home offices, safe & sound.

 However, the company has set a new deadline for all employees: September 1.
 According to internal documents viewed by CNBC, Google’s offices are reopening in April, taking into account the trend in covid-19 cases.